 When we entered the sanctuary, people were speaking in hushed voices.
 There was a palpable sense of awe at the beauty of the church and the amazing feat of its recreation.

-It took thirteen long years to rebuild the church.
+It took thirteen long years to rebuild the Dresden church.
 But it was finished in 2005, one year earlier than planned, and opened in time for Dresden to celebrate its 800th anniversary the following year.

 The single largest individual donation came from a German-born American named Gunter Blobel.
 He won the Nobel prize for medicine in 1999 and donated the entire cash award — nearly $1 million — towards the restoration.

 Before travelling to Dresden, the cross was exhibited for five years in churches across the United Kingdom.
-The cross was placed on the top of the dome a few days after the 60th commemoration of D-Day on June 22, 2004.
+The cross was placed on the top of the Dresden church dome a few days after the 60th commemoration of D-Day on June 22, 2004.

 The original cross that once topped the dome, now twisted and charred by the firestorm, stands inside, beside the new altar.

-In the nearby Altmarkt Square, the historical city centre near the church where the bodies were gathered for cremation, is a somewhat obscure memorial to the victims of the Dresden bombing.
+In the nearby Altmarkt Square, the historical city centre near the Dresden church where the bodies were gathered for cremation, is a somewhat obscure memorial to the victims of the bombing.

 Each year, the square that once served as the resting place for so many bodies is filled with Dresden’s Christmas Market, bustling with life and activity.
 This market is the oldest one in Germany, dating back to 1434.